Please don't list this on a work's page as a trope. Examples can go on the work's YMMV tab.

 In Case 4, Solomon Starbuck's account of the HAT-1 miracle.
 It brings to mind the Primal Fear of dying alone in the darkness of space, cut off from all communication or hope of rescue.
 As the game repeatedly points out, it was a miracle he survived at all.
 No wonder he's afraid to go back into space.
 And the HAT-1 disaster was no accident, it was a sabotage by the phantom.
 The phantom was out for his blood.

+In case 5, during Simon's Mood Matrix, we're shown this image◊ of a 11-year-old Athena, blood-stained and with Dull Eyes of Unhappiness.
 The worst thing about that image is that it appears out of nowhere for absolutely no reason.
 There is no emotion search, there's no testimony, there's not even any text.
 The only reason they show that image is to take the player off-guard.
+And it WORKS.

 That's not all: Earlier, when everyone still thought Athena was the culprit, Edgeworth suggests that Athena moved the body of her mother in order to "dismantle her to get rid of the evidence."
 Yes, this game seriously suggests that an eleven year old girl killed and tried to dismember her mother.
 Phoenix and the Judge practically beg Edgeworth not to say it.
 Bring your Brown Pants.